statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

 // @public (undocumented)
 export type ChannelStatus = 'proposed' | 'opening' | 'funding' | 'running' | 'challenging' | 'responding' | 'closing' | 'closed';

+// Warning: (ae-incompatible-release-tags) The symbol "ChannelUpdatedNotification" is marked as @public, but its signature references "JsonRpcNotification" which is marked as @beta
+//
 // @public (undocumented)
 export type ChannelUpdatedNotification = JsonRpcNotification<'ChannelUpdated', ChannelResult>;

+// Warning: (ae-incompatible-release-tags) The symbol "CloseAndWithdrawError" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
+//
 // @public (undocumented)
 export type CloseAndWithdrawError = JsonRpcError<ErrorCodes['CloseAndWithdraw']['UserDeclined'], 'User declined'>;